Fast,

-Coarse Aggregate Specific Gravity and Absorption Set
+Coarse Aggregate Specific Gravity & Absorption Set

 The basket is No.8 stainless steel mesh and 8in dia. x 8in H (203x203mm) in size.
 There’s plenty of room to weigh different aggregate samples.
 Stainless steel construction means the basket can take a beating and the mesh will keep aggregate particles from escaping during washing or weighing.
 The handle on the basket is ergonomic for easy lifting so you can carry it between areas.